BohdanTaran/pink-task/README.md

 ## 📝 Project Objective

-This project is a basic patient management interface designed for a radiology diagnostics platformThe primary goal is to interact with a mock FHIR server to retrieve and display patient information using React, TypeScript, and FHIR standards5.
+This project is a basic patient management interface designed for a radiology diagnostics platform.
+The primary goal is to interact with a mock FHIR server to retrieve and display patient information using React, TypeScript, and FHIR standards5.

 ## 🚀 Features

--**Patient List View**: Fetches and displays a comprehensive list of patients from the mock FHIR server. -**Patient Detail View**: Allows users to select a patient to view detailed information, including name, gender, birth date, and address. -**FHIR Integration**: Connects to the HAPI FHIR or SmartHealth IT R4 server using a dedicated FHIR client. -**Navigation**: Seamless transition between the list view and specific patient details using React Router. -**Error Handling**: Basic implementation of network request error handling with UI notifications.
+-**Patient List View**: Fetches and displays a comprehensive list of patients from the mock FHIR server.
+-**Patient Detail View**: Allows users to select a patient to view detailed information, including name, gender, birth date, and address.
+-**FHIR Integration**: Connects to the HAPI FHIR or SmartHealth IT R4 server using a dedicated FHIR client.
+-**Navigation**: Seamless transition between the list view and specific patient details using React Router.
+-**Error Handling**: Basic implementation of network request error handling with UI notifications.

 ## 🛠️ Technical Stack

+-**Framework**: React.
--**Framework**: React. -**Language**: TypeScript for strong typing and interface definitions.
+-**Language**: TypeScript for strong typing and interface definitions.

-- **UI Library**: Material UI (MUI) with a centralized theme to avoid hardcoded colors. -**FHIR Client**: `fhirclient` for standardized data fetching.
+- **UI Library**: Material UI (MUI) with a centralized theme to avoid hardcoded colors.
+- -**FHIR Client**: `fhirclient` for standardized data fetching.
 - **Routing**: `react-router-dom` for application navigation.

 ## ⚙️ Installation & Setup